junxit/us-congress-bills-109/metadata.md

 - 2006-01-26 — Introduced in Senate
 - 2006-01-26 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S212-214)
+- 2006-02-15 — Committee on Energy and Natural Resources.
+Hearings held.
+Hearings printed: S.Hrg.
+109-358.
+- 2006-03-08 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2006-04-24 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici with an amendment in the nature of a substitute.
+With written report No. 109-249.
+- 2006-04-24 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici with an amendment in the nature of a substitute.
+With written report No. 109-249.
+- 2006-04-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 411.